What to do if you accidentally took your seizure medication twice

 A woman reading medication information

-Have you just realized you doubled dosed on your anti-epilepsy drugs (AEDs)?
-This is a common thing to do, and it’s an easy mistake to make.
+Have you ever doubled dosed on your anti-seizure medication (ASM)?
+This is an easy mistake to make.

 Related: Taking multiple epilepsy seizure meds